VANRao-Stack/cantorProject/README.md

 For examples of the same, please refer to the attached notebooks.

 ### Preparing the Neural Net
-We now build the Neural Network, that we utilize to approximate the the function that simulates the neural network.
+We now build the Neural Network, that we utilize to approximate the function that simulates the differential equation.

 ```sh
 import cantorProject as cp
 network = cp.Network.build()
 network.summary()
 ```
 This code snippet construct an extremely simple neural network with 8 layers and 20 neurons in each.
-We also, hyperbolic tangent activation in each of those layers.
-To modify the regular behaviour, we can pass in arguments.
-To modify the network:
+It uses the hyperbolic tangent activation in each of those layers, by deafult.
+To modify the regular behaviour, we can pass in arguments as follows:

 ```sh
 neural_net = [30, 30, 30]